-Pumpkin and chipotle gives creamy Alfredo sauce a beautiful color and a spicy nutty flavor.
-The white chocolate helps to blend and enhance the ingredients.
-Although fettuccine is the traditional pasta for Alfredo sauce the shape of gemelli pasta holds more of the delicious sauce!
-Do not make the sauce ahead of time.
-Reheating can make it separate.
-If you are reheating leftovers be sure that the sauce is mixed with pasta.
+Pumpkin and chipotle gives creamy Alfredo sauce a beautiful color and a spicy, nutty flavor.
+The white chocolate is optional but helps to blend and enhance the ingredients.
+Although fettuccine is the traditional pasta for creamy sauces, the shape of gemelli pasta holds more of the deliciousness!

-1.58ouncesForte Chocolates Gusto Balsamic White Chocolate barbroken in pieces
+1.58ouncesForte Chocolates Gusto Balsamic White Chocolate barbroken in pieces, optional

 Salt and pepper to taste